Jash-Vora/Affect2Act/README.md

 For questions, collaborations, or discussions about AGI and emotional intelligence:
 - **Issues**: Use GitHub issues for bug reports and feature requests
 - **Discussions**: Use GitHub discussions for theoretical questions
-- **Research Collaborations**: Connect with me on LinkedIn (mentioned in my personal readme) for research partnerships and AGI discussions
+- **Research Collaborations**: Connect with me on [LinkedIn](https://www.linkedin.com/in/jash-vora-14b370205/) for research partnerships and AGI discussions

 ---